-Up untill the last moment I hesitated whether I should visit Baalbek in Lebanon.
-In 2015 my government discouraged travelling to Baalbek and the Bekaa valley, because of its proximity to Syria.
-I just saw in the news that in Anjar, only 20 kilometers north from Baalbek, the Lebanese army was fighting IS.
-Furthermore, the Bekaa valley is a stronghold for Hezbollah.
+Up untill the last moment I hesitated whether I should visit the Roman ruins in Baalbek Lebanon, because of its proximity to Syria.
+It was 2015 and I just saw in the news that in Anjar, only 20 kilometers north from Baalbek, the Lebanese army was fighting IS.

 When I asked whether it was safe to visit Baalbek, our driver didn’t seem too concerned “Sure, why not? people go there every day”.
-It wasn’t clear who these people were, certainly no tourists, but I was happy with the answer.
+It wasn’t clear who these people were, certainly no tourists as I was the only one around, but I was happy with the answer.

 Baalbek wasn’t so popular after all and it took a long time for the van to fill up.
 I was almost about to give up on my plan to visit Baalbek when at the last moment a big family showed up taking the last vacant seats.